webionate/guides/style/README.md

   closing parenthesis on its own line.
 * If you break up a hash, keep the elements on their own lines and closing curly brace on its own line.
+* If you break up an array or hash, always add a trailing comma to the last element of the collection.
+[Example][trailing comma example].
 * Indent continued lines two spaces.
 * Indent private methods equal to public methods.
 * If you break up a chain of method invocations, keep each method invocation on